segmentio/segment-docs/src/engage/audiences/computed-traits.md

 ## View compute status

 After you create a computed trait, use the Overview page to view the current [compute status](/docs/engage/audiences#compute-statuses), number of users with the trait, connected destinations, and more.
 For real-time traits, click **Refresh Trait** to update the current number of users with the trait.

+> warning ""
+> If a destination hasn't been connected to a computed trait, the trait's status will show as "Not Computing" until a destination is connected, or if the flag for "Compute without enabled destinations" is enabled in the computed trait's settings.

 ## Editing Realtime Traits